WahabLabi/project-pixel-art-maker-starter-master/README.md

 ## Installation

-Clone or download this repository to your local machine
+Clone or download this repository to your local machine and then to play the game open the [index.html](index.html) file in your browser.

 ## Development